 Having a job in the marketing field can be fun and rewarding.
 It’s a career that often involves a combination of creativity and the ability to communicate well to an audience.

 In the past, most marketing jobs involved print advertising, phone calls or television and radio ads.
 But the growth of the internet and social media have brought about the need for many new marketing jobs.
-Review this list of marketing job titles and descriptions to see what types of marketing jobs may be the best fit for your abilities and interests.
+Research marketing job titles and descriptions to see what types of marketing jobs may be the best fit for your abilities and interests.

 How to List Your Marketing Skills to Get Your Resume Noticed